 For extra cost-effectiveness, Lawrence suggests sticking to frozen produce, which is just as nutritious as fresh, but cheaper and longer-lasting.
 For bulking up smoothies with additional protein, fat, and calories, Lawrence opts for peanut butter, while Jaramillo suggests adding full-fat yogurt or tofu.

-Myth #6: All Protein Shakes Are Created Equally
+Myth #6: All Protein Shakes For Kids Are Created Equally

 This article was originally published on